pic-protocol/pic-spec/draft/0.1/pic-ai-agents-spec.md

 The PIC Model author’s role is strictly limited to authorship of academic publications referenced by this specification.
 All operational, legal, and commercial responsibility for this specification rests with the **Specification Steward (Nitro Agility S.r.l.)**, and for implementations with their respective **implementers/operators**.

 ---

+## Appendix D. Acknowledgements

+The PIC Model author thanks the following individuals for discussions and feedback during the development of the theoretical framework.

+### D.1 Acknowledged Individuals

+- **Alan Karp** — for rigorous analysis and critical feedback on authority propagation semantics that helped stress-test the theoretical model's formal properties.

+### D.2 Scope and Limitations of Acknowledgement

+Acknowledgement in this appendix:

+1. **Recognizes informal contribution** to early-stage theoretical discussions only
+2. **Does NOT imply**:
+   - co-authorship of the PIC Model
+   - co-authorship of this PIC Specification
+   - contribution to the PIC Specification text, structure, or normative content
+   - endorsement of the PIC Model, PIC Specification, or any implementation
+   - affiliation with the Specification Steward (Nitro Agility S.r.l.)
+   - any ongoing involvement or advisory role
+3. **Does NOT create**:
+   - any legal, contractual, or fiduciary relationship
+   - any responsibility for errors, omissions, or defects in the PIC Model or PIC Specification
+   - any liability for implementations, deployments, or uses of this specification
+   - any obligation to provide support, maintenance, or updates

+### D.3 Disclaimer for Acknowledged Individuals

+ACKNOWLEDGED INDIVIDUALS ARE RECOGNIZED SOLELY FOR INFORMAL DISCUSSIONS RELATED TO THE THEORETICAL PIC MODEL.

+THEY BEAR **NO RESPONSIBILITY** FOR:

+- the correctness, completeness, or security of the PIC Model,
+- the content, accuracy, or fitness of this PIC Specification,
+- any implementation, deployment, or use based on this specification,
+- any claims, damages, or liabilities arising from the PIC Model or PIC Specification.

+ACKNOWLEDGEMENT IS **INFORMATIONAL ONLY** AND SHALL NOT BE CONSTRUED AS CREATING ANY LEGAL OBLIGATION, WARRANTY, OR LIABILITY ON THE PART OF ACKNOWLEDGED INDIVIDUALS.

+Any claims, disputes, or legal actions related to the **PIC Specification** or any implementation, deployment, or use thereof
+MUST be directed exclusively to the **Specification Steward (Nitro Agility S.r.l.)**.

+Any reference to the **original theoretical PIC Model** is made solely in its capacity as an **academic work of authorship**.
+The PIC Model is provided **for scholarly and informational purposes only**, and **creates no warranty, duty of care, or legal obligation of any kind** toward any third party.

+To the **maximum extent permitted by applicable law**, the PIC Model author **disclaims all liability** for any claim, loss, or damages arising from any specification, implementation, deployment, product, service, security outcome, or commercial use that references or relies on this specification or the PIC Model, **whether framed in contract, tort, negligence, strict liability, or any other theory of liability**.

+Accordingly, responsibility for any such claims rests with the **Specification Steward** and/or the relevant **implementer or operator**, as applicable.

+Acknowledged individuals are explicitly excluded from **all** such claims.

+---